 In most cases, the representative of the estate is the executor of the decedent’s will.
 If the deceased person did not name an executor in a last will, the courts will appoint an appropriate party to serve as the representative.
 Most courts will choose a surviving family member of the deceased person, such as a spouse, child or parent.
 The representative may then bring a wrongful death claim for losses such as mental anguish, pain and suffering, the loved one’s damages, medical expenses, and funeral and burial costs.

 Can You File a Claim for Your Child?

 If the injured party is your child, you will generally have the right to file a claim on his or her behalf.
 In many injury cases, your child could also wait until he or she turns 18 to file independently.
 The courts will generally toll, or extend, the statute of limitations on cases involving minors until the age of majority.
 Filing sooner on behalf of your child, however, could be best, while the facts and evidence of the case are still fresh.
-Speak with an attorney for more information about bringing an injury claim on someone else’s behalf.
+Speak with an injury and spinal cord injury lawyer in Tampa for more information about bringing an injury claim on someone else’s behalf.